Azure-Samples/ms-identity-python-on-behalf-of/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. In the 'FlaskAPI' sub-folder, copy the file named `production.env` and rename it to `development.env`.
+1. In the 'FlaskAPI' sub-folder, open the `FlaskAPI\development.env` file.
-1. Open the `FlaskAPI\development.env` file.
-1. Find the key `CLIENT_ID` and replace the existing value with the application ID (clientId) of `Python Flask Web API` app copied from the Azure portal.
+2. Find the key `CLIENT_ID` and replace the existing value with the application ID (clientId) of `Python Flask Web API` app copied from the Azure portal.
-1. Find the key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of `Python Flask Web API` copied from the Azure portal.
+3. Find the key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of `Python Flask Web API` copied from the Azure portal.
-1. Find the key `AUTHORITY` and replace the existing value with https://login.microsoftonline.com/ReplaceWithTenantID.
+4. Find the key `AUTHORITY` and replace the `ReplaceWithTenantID` portion with the tenant ID value that you obtained from the portal.
-1. Find the key `ISSUER` and replace the existing value with https://login.microsoftonline.com/ReplaceWithTenantID/v2.0.
+5. Find the key `ISSUER` and replace the `ReplaceWithTenantID` portion with the tenant ID value that you obtained from the portal.

 ### Register the client app (Python Django Web App)